mac-comp240/activities_floating_point/README.md

 - `show_-_bytes.c` and `show_bytes.h`
     - A library file with code to display the bytes of an integer
 - `test.c`
-    - Main program that tests the functions in the library
+    - Main program that tests the functions in the  `fp_coding_ex` library

 ### The `fp_coding_ex.c` file contents